flybits/GopherCon2023/README.md

 You should make the description of your talk as compelling and exciting as possible.
 Remember, you're selling both the organizers of the events to select your talk, as well as trying to convince attendees your talk is the one they should see.

 > This tutorial is for Gophers who are passionate about the reliability and integrity of their application in an operationally unpredictable environment, or even if the operation configuration lets them down!
-In more detail, using demos we’ll see what nasty things can happen to a naive application that performs gRPC streaming (or other long running tasks) on a kubernetes cluster, and what we can do about each case.
+In more detail, using demos we’ll see what nasty things can happen to a naive application that performs gRPC streaming (or other long running tasks) on a Kubernetes cluster, and what we can do about each case.
 These include building resiliency by gracefully interrupting goroutines that perform long running tasks, mechanism for resuming an interrupted task from the point of interruption, and recovery mechanisms where graceful interruption is not possible (and there are some!).

 Notes
 -----